MPhil/PhD

 Research proposals

 Along with your application and academic reference, you should also upload a research proposal at the point of application.
+This should be in the form of a statement of the proposed area of research and should include:

-• delineation of the research topic
+• Delineation of the research topic

-• why it has been chosen
+• Why it has been chosen

-• a brief list of major secondary sources
+• A brief list of major secondary sources

 How detailed a research proposal are we looking for on the application form?

-Obviously what you put on the form and exactly what you end up researching may be rather different, but in order to judge whether or not to offer you a place, the Department needs to know whether you have the broad outlines of a viable project.
+Obviously what you put on the form and exactly what you end up researching may be rather different, but in order to judge whether or not to offer you a place, the department needs to know whether you have the broad outlines of a viable project.
 This means:

-• a project that is both worthwhile and interesting, but not over-ambitious
+• A project that is both worthwhile and interesting, but not over-ambitious

-• a project that can realistically be achieved within the confines of PhD on a full-time (4 years typically) or part-time (6 years maximum) basis
+• A project that can realistically be achieved within the confines of PhD on a full-time (four years typically) or part-time (six years maximum) basis

-• we need to be sure that you have thought about it carefully and are fully committed to the research
+• We need to be sure that you have thought about it carefully and are fully committed to the research

-• we need to be sure that you understand what is involved in doing a PhD
+• We need to be sure that you understand what is involved in doing a PhD

-• your research proposal should give us enough information to be able to interview you (if you are in the UK) or reach a decision as to whether to admit you if you are not based in the UK
+• Your research proposal should give us enough information to be able to interview you (if you are in the UK) or reach a decision as to whether to admit you if you are not based in the UK

 When to apply